-- Send email to course instructor and TA using your UTORONTO address. - Assignments will not be accepted via email.
-See below for how to submit them. - All course communication will be conducted through course website/Blackboard. - All emails must include the course code (e.g., SOC260) in the subject line. - All emails should be signed with the student's full name and student number. - Emails from students will generally be answered within 48 hours of receipt, excluding weekends and holidays. - Treat emails as like any other professional communication. - Emails that ask questions that are answered in the course syllabus or course portal (e.g., "how much is assignment X worth") will not receive a response.
+- Send email to course instructor and TA using your UTORONTO address. - Emails from non-UTORONTO address will not receive a response. - Assignments will not be accepted via email. - All course communication will be conducted through course site. - All emails must include the course code (e.g., SOC260) in the subject line. - All emails should be signed with the student's full name and student number. - Emails from students will generally be answered within 48 hours of receipt, excluding weekends and holidays. - Treat emails as like any other professional communication. - Emails that ask questions that are answered in the course syllabus or course site (e.g., "how much is assignment X worth") will not receive a response.